 What is a Black Eye?

 Nearly every black eye comes with a story, and usually not a very fun one, since they're caused by a blunt force trauma to the eye.
-Their medically referred to as periorbital hematoma, but your grand dad would probably call it a shiner.
+They are medically referred to as periorbital heamatoma, but your granddad would probably call it a shiner.

 A black eye's dark appearance comes from the fluid build-up, usually blood, in the tissue surrounding the eye.
 The skin in that area of the face is very thin, and virtually transparent when stretched thin.
 As fluids build up, and cause the area to swell, they can be seen easily, giving a black eye its distinct appearance.

-The cause of a black eye can be varied, but almost always involve some form of blunt trauma to the eye.
+The cause of a black eye can be varied, but almost always involves some form of blunt trauma to the eye or nose.
 People get them in car accidents, while playing sports, from slipping and falling, and from physical violence.
 They can even occur as a result of severe sinus infections, and some medical operations, such as dental work or cosmetic surgery.

 - Bleeding inside the eye (hyphema)